ThundR67/falcon/README.md

 }, CustomErrorType{})

 SomeData := errHandler.Check(err, SomeRandomData1, SomeRandomData2)
-//Data passed after the err will be passed to handlers
+// Data passed after the err will be passed to handlers
 ```